hazybluedot/hazyblue.me/content/posts/2013-06-17-whitehead-on-the-holodeck.md

 tale.
 Could we do something similar for university courses using Whitehead's three stage cycle as a blueprint?

-If we look at the resolution of the university course, then while students are experience the stage of romance in one course they may be practicing the skills associated with teh stage of precion in another while generalizing a course topic to other subjects in yet a third.
-Of course this type of synergy between courses would require close communication between instructors, or at least more communication than currently takes place.
-Since the solution to that problem likely would require some administrative changes I want to focus at the level of an individual course instead.
-One in which a single instructor has control over lesson structure.
+If we look at the resolution of the university course each course would have to connect with others in the same term such that while students are experience the stage of romance in one they may be practicing the skills associated with the stage of precion in another while generalizing a topic to other subjects in yet a third.
+The generalization of a topic would lead directly into the stage of romance of one or more new topics.
+This type of synergy between courses would require close communication between instructors, or at least more communication than currently takes place.
+Since the solution to that particular problem likely would require some administrative changes I want to focus at the level of an individual course instead, one in which a single instructor has more direct control over content and delviery and subtopics.

-At this level,
+At this level, topics of one area of study may be distributed throughout the semester.